EnakxD/Travel-Agent--TripSnap/README.md

 Run:
 python main.py --demo

-Notes & next steps (what to replace to make production-ready)

-OCR: replace ocr_image_stub with pytesseract.image_to_string() or Google Vision API for accurate OCR.
-Add a chat-bubble segmentation model to split messages properly from screenshots.

-Extraction: the TaskExtractionAgent is rule-based.
-For high accuracy, replace with an LLM prompt-based extractor (send transcript to LLM and ask it to return structured JSON).
-This yields far better date/location/budget parsing (handles messy natural language).

-Planning: replace PlanningAgent.build_itinerary with an LLM planner that reasons about time, distance, opening hours, and fatigue; or use a hybrid approach: LLM for semantic planning + heuristics for time/distance.

-Pricing: replace PricingAgent mock with calls to flight/hotel search APIs or run web.run (when allowed) to fetch real rates.

-Validation & Clarification: add a clarifying-question loop: if required info is missing, the system should ask the user (via UI) and update trip_info.

-Observability / Logging: add structured logs and counters per agent to show traceability for judges.

-Session & Memory: persist memory to a simple DB (sqlite) or memory bank across sessions for edits.
 UI: add Streamlit/Gradio front-end to upload images and present the itinerary.
 Include an "edit itinerary" flow.